DineshKumar-1698/qa-automation/README.md

 ## About This Portfolio

-This portfolio highlights my expertise in test automation, ERP systems testing, and software quality assurance.
-The site is built with HTML, CSS, and JavaScript.
+This portfolio highlights my expertise in test automation for ERP systems, particularly Acumatica ERP and its integrations with e-commerce platforms.
+It presents my professional experience, technical skills, and project achievements.

 ## Technologies Used